patricia-gallardo/patricia-gallardo.github.io/_posts/2025-05-24-team_topologies.md

 image: "/assets/images/tt_slide1.jpg"
 ---

-This blogpost is a barely edited version of the Mastodon thread which you can find [here][^1].
+This blogpost is a barely edited version of the Mastodon thread [^1].
 It was written over the span of 9 days as I was reading the book, so this is not something written up after.
 It is what it is.

 ## Thread Introduction

 Alright, I'm back with what I assume will be a week long rage thread about a book I hate.
 It's really not important for current events in any way, but I signed up for a talk about it in the before-times.
 So mute this, it's absolutely not interesting unless your org is actually reorging based on this book.
 I'd suggest not to argue with me in this thread, I've bought the book twice and I hate it.
 I have paid my dues, and I am already pissed that Past Patricia made me read it again.

 ### Reasons I hate the book

 1. It's wrong.
 If you follow whatever you manage to actually glean from this book your org will be less efficient and worse in basically every respect for absolutely no good reason.
 2. It is really, really badly written.
 3. The "logical" argument does not follow actual rules of logic (which I find surprisingly infuriating).
 4. The parts that are not garbage are just regurgitation of other peoples thoughts.

-Since people tell me that I'm supposed to say something nice too:

-The graphical designer did a really great job, y'all should hire him, his name is Devon Smith.
+Since people tell me that I'm supposed to say something nice too: The graphical designer did a really great job, y'all should hire him, his name is Devon Smith.
 The editors also did ok, the titles of parts, chapters etc almost seem to make sense.

 ### Last time I yelled at this book

-[Thread][^2] from the first time I read this book.
+Thread [^2] from the first time I read this book.

 ### Fundamental "logical" conclusion of the book